“When you trust teachers, magical things can happen.”

 “Whenever I leave an MƒA workshop or event, I always leave with new ideas.
 I always leave with inspiration.
 I always leave with some sort of spark.
 It automatically trickles down to my students...
 And MƒA has been an idea incubator for me.
 I take ideas from MƒA and to MƒA; I workshop it with the community and then bring it to a larger audience, not just my classroom but to places like local and national conferences.” - Brian

-Watch and listen to the entire roundtable discussion here.
+Watch and listen to the entire roundtable discussion on the Teachers on Fire podcast.